libvips/libvips/_posts/2021-06-04-What's-new-in-8.11.md

 # Experimental JPEG-XL support

-We've added perimental support for [JPEG-XL](https://jpeg.org/jpegxl/).
+We've added experimental support for [JPEG-XL](https://jpeg.org/jpegxl/).
 This is a new iteration of the JPEG standard, currently in development.
 The Chrome web browser supports it behind a flag and it looks like it might be enabled by default this autumn